bvdcode/Octockup/README.md

 >Live: [octockup.splidex.com](https://octockup.splidex.com)

 Octockup is an all-in-one client and server application for autobackup that includes both backend and frontend in a single Docker container.
-It allows you to gather and manage data from various sources, such as YouTube, SSH, FTP, and more, directly through the browser.
+It allows you to gather and manage data from various sources, such as YouTube, SSH, FTP, Email, and more, directly through the browser.

 ## Key Features